Isomorphism for Tournaments of Small Twin Width: Twin Width is Smaller Than Other Widths

-Natural width measures for directed graphs are \emph{cut width}, \emph{directed path width}, \emph{directed tree width}, and \emph{clique width}.
+Natural width measures for directed graphs are \emph{cut width} \cite{ChudnovskyFS12}, \emph{directed path width}, \emph{directed tree width} \cite{JohnsonRST01}, and \emph{clique width} \cite{CourcelleO00} (see also \cite{Rehs22} for width measures on directed graphs).
 On the class of tournaments twin width turns out to be functionally smaller than all of these.
 For clique width, it has already been shown in \cite{BonnetKTW22} that twin width is functionally smaller than clique width on undirected graphs; the proof easily extends to arbitrary binary relational structures and hence to tournaments.

 We start by giving definitions for the other width measures.

 Let $G$ be a digraph.
 For a linear order $\leq$ on $V(G)$ and a vertex $v \in V(G)$, we let $S_\leq(v) \coloneqq \{w \in V(G) \mid w \leq v\}$ be the set of all vertices smaller than or equal to $v$ in $\leq$.
 Let